 Step 6.
 Accessing MediaWiki.

-Congratulation’s!
+Congratulations!
 You have successfully installed MediaWiki.
 Thanks for using this tutorial for installing MediaWiki on CentOS 7 system.
 For additional help or useful information, we recommend you to check the official MediaWiki website.